Massila2522/New_Dem/README.md

 1. Open the cloned project folder in Visual Studio Code.
 2. Install recommended extensions if prompted.
 3. Open your web browser and go to http://localhost/New_Dem.

+## Project Optimization
+While the current version of the website is functional, I have plans to optimize its performance to enhance the user experience.
+Potential optimization areas include:
+- [ ] **Image Compression:** Optimizing image sizes for faster loading.
+- [ ] **Caching Strategies:** Implementing caching mechanisms to reduce load times.
+- [ ] **Code Refactoring:** Streamlining and improving the efficiency of the codebase.

+Feel free to contribute or provide suggestions for improvement.

 ## License
 This project is licensed under the MIT License.